shndrs/EZProgressHUD/README.md

 ![license](https://img.shields.io/github/license/shndrs/EZProgressHUD.svg)

 # EZProgressHUD
-As we said, this is a very cool customizable and easy to use activity indicator for iOS and guess what!!??
-Android Application(coming soon...) hope you guys enjoy it -[shndrs](https://github.com/shndrs) -[hnk](https://github.com/HaniehNikjoo) 😊😊
+As we said in short description, this is a very cool customizable and easy to use activity indicator for iOS and guess what!!??
+Android Application(coming soon...) hope you guys enjoy it 😊😊

 How to use?
 =======